 Students and teachers can browse thousands of careers videos interviewing actual professionals, to hear what different careers offer in opportunities, look like day-to-day and require in skills.

 - National Theatre: On Demand.
-In Schools
+In Schools– videos for the classroom

 The National Theatre’s free streaming video service lets you show recordings of world-class theatre productions to your classroom in high definition.
 Each play is curriculum-linked, and is accompanied by learning resources to help integrate the play into your lessons.
 You can watch National Theatre productions whenever you like, as much as you like, at no cost.
 Registration is quick and simple and can be found here nationaltheatre.org.uk/schools